Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Degeneration of Hodge structures

-where the monodromy group $\Gamma$ is generated by the \emph{monodromy transformation} $T: H\ra H$ of the family $\pi$. \begin{theorem}\cite[Monodromy theorem]{Landman73} The monodromy transformation $T$ is quasi-unipotent, and the index of the unipotency is at most $m$, i.e., there exists an integer $k$ such that $(T^k-1)^{m+1}=0$. \end{theorem} Let $t$ be the coordinate on $\Delta^*$.
-By taking the base change $t\mapsto t^k$, we may assume $T$ is unipotent.
-Define the nilpotent map $N$ to be
+be the monodromy representation associated with the family \(\pi\).
+The map \(\psi\) corresponds to the so-called \emph{Griffiths period map}

-Note that the logarithm of $T$ is well-defined since the index of the unipotency of $T$ is finite.
-In particular, the index of $T$ is equal to the index of $N$.
-Consider the universal covering
+where $\Gamma$ is the \emph{monodromy group} and \(\Gamma\backslash \mathcal{D}\) is the quotient space of \(D\) by the action of \(\Gamma\).
+We denote by \(T\) the \emph{monodromy transformation} of the family \(\pi: \mathfrak{X}^*\to \Delta^*\), i.e., the generator of the image of~\eqref{eqs:monodromy-rep}.
+The following is the well-known monodromy theorem. \begin{theorem}~\cite[Thm.
+6.1]{Schmid-VHS-73} The monodromy transformation \(T\) is quasi-unipotent, and the index of nilpotence is at most $m+1$, i.e., there exists an integer $k$ such that $(T^k-1)^{m+1}=0$. \end{theorem} Write \(T=T_sT_u\) where \(T_u\) (resp. \(T_s\)) is the unipotent (resp. semisimple) part of \(T\).
+The \emph{nilpotent operator} $N$ is defined as follows

-by the upper half plane $\mathfrak{h}$.
-Since $\hh$ is simply connected, the period map $\phi$ is lifted to
+Since the unipotent index of $T$ is finite, \(\log(T_u)\) is well-defined.
+In particular, the unipotent index of $T$ is equal to the nilpotent index of $N$.